xqwen/dap/tutorial/README.md

   * [Multi-SNP Fine-mapping](#multi-snp-fine-mapping)

-## Overview of Integrative Genetic Associaiton Analysis
+## Overview of Integrative Genetic Association Analysis

-Comparing to the traditional genetic association analysis, which typically attempts to identify association signals between a complex trait and densly genotyped genetic markers (SNPs), the integrative analysis also quantitatively includes genomic annotations of the genetic markers into the association analysis.
+Comparing to the traditional genetic association analysis, which typically attempts to identify association signals between a complex trait and densely genotyped genetic markers (SNPs), the integrative analysis also quantitatively includes genomic annotations of the genetic markers into the association analysis.
 Our software package aims to address three inter-related analysis goals:

 1. Assess the enrichment level of the annotated SNPs in the association signals (Enrichment Analysis)
 2. Discover genetic loci that harbor causal variants (QTL Discovery)